Frustration Rummy Rules

 If the deck runs out reshuffle the discard pile except for the top card and make a new draw deck

-If a Player has all of the cards to complete a contract they may lay them down on their turn.
+If a Player has all of the cards to complete a contract they may lay them down on the table on their turn.
+They may still have extra cards in their hand (See ending a round on how to discard them)

 For Runs they must all be of the same suit.

-After a player has completed their contract they can get rid of the extra cards in their hands by adding to the table.
+After a player has completed and laid down their contract they can get rid of the extra cards in their hands by adding to the table.

 They may make extra sets of 3 or more